 Application for registration is made by completing the quote request form

-Assessment to ISO 9001 and PAS 43 is undertaken by NQA - the organization must be able to demonstrate that its quality management system has been fully operative for a minimum of three months and has been subject of a full cycle of internal audits.
-Standalone PAS 43 inspection service – the organization must be able to demonstrate that it’s PAS 43 management system has been fully operative for a minimum of three months.
+Assessment to ISO 9001 and PAS 43 is undertaken by NQA - the organisation must be able to demonstrate that its quality management system has been fully operative for a minimum of three months and has been subject of a full cycle of internal audits.
+Standalone PAS 43 inspection service – the organisation must be able to demonstrate that it’s PAS 43 management system has been fully operative for a minimum of three months.

 Maintenance is confirmed through a programme of annual surveillance visits and a three yearly re-certification audit for ISO 9001 and PAS 43.
 For PAS 43 only, an annual inspection audit is conducted.

 Initial certification for PAS 43 as a standalone system